History, Mission & Vision

 We're proud of how far we've come and look forward to all the accomplishments still to come:

-- 1940-41 - Our department's roots stretch back to the KU Department of Design in the School of Fine Arts.
+Our department's roots stretch back to the KU Department of Design in the School of Fine Arts, on the Lawrence campus of the University of Kansas.
 The occupational therapy program officially opened with six students in fall 1942, was approved by the American Medical Association in 1943, and remained in the School of Fine Arts until 1978.

-- 1985 - The Department of Occupational Therapy Education joined the School of Allied Health (now School of Health Professions), relocating its bachelor's degree curriculum from the Lawrence campus to the Medical Center campus
+The Department of Occupational Therapy Education joined the School of Allied Health (now School of Health Professions), relocating its bachelor's degree curriculum from the Lawrence campus to the medical center campus

-- 2001 - Our doctoral program, the Ph.D. in Therapeutic Science, began, offering an interdisciplinary program for those wishing to pursue scholarly, research and academic options for their careers.
+A research doctoral program, the Ph.D. in therapeutic science, began, offering an interdisciplinary program for those wishing to pursue scholarly, research and academic options for their careers.

-- 2007 - The department began offering a new academic program, the doctor of occupational therapy (OTD) degree, which offers a post-professional opportunity for those OTs who wish to develop advanced skills for leadership in practice
+The department began offering a new academic program, the doctor of occupational therapy (OTD) degree, which offers a post-professional opportunity for those occupational therapists who wish to develop advanced skills for leadership in practice

-- 2018 - Our department began to transition the entry-level degree program from the master's to the clinical doctorate.
-Applicants are no longer accepted for the MOT program.
-The last class of students in this program will graduate in 2021.
+The department began to transition the entry-level degree program, from the master's to the clinical doctorate level.
+Applications for the MOT program close permanently.